Source code for networkx.algorithms.isomorphism.vf2pp

 The simplest interface to use this module is to call:

-`vf2pp_is_isomorphic`: to check whether two graphs are isomorphic.
+`vf2pp_is_isomorphic`: check whether two graphs are isomorphic.

-in case they are isomorphic.
+if they are isomorphic.

-`vf2pp_all_isomorphisms`: to generate all possible mappings between two graphs,
+`vf2pp_all_isomorphisms`: generate all possible isomorphism mappings between

-if isomorphic.
+two graphs, if isomorphic.

 Introduction